leviance/matic-docs/docs/operate/full-node-docker.md

 ---
 id: full-node-docker
-title: Run a full node with Docker
+title: Run a Full Node using Docker
-sidebar_label: Run a full node with Docker
+sidebar_label: Using Docker
-description:  Guide to run a full node using Docker
+description: Guide to run a full node using Docker on Polygon PoS network.
 keywords:
   - docs
   - matic